jAniceto/programming-notes/general/deploy-django.md

 default-character-set = utf8
 ```

-Where database name in our case is blog_data, your username for the MySQL server is the one you’ve created, and the password is the MySQL server password you’ve created.
+Where database name in our case is mysite, your username for the MySQL server is the one you’ve created, and the password is the MySQL server password you’ve created.
 Also, you’ll notice that utf8 is set as the default encoding, this is a common way to encode unicode data in MySQL.
 Once the file has been edited, we need to restart MySQL for the changes to take effect.
 ```
 $ systemctl daemon-reload
 $ systemctl restart mysql